tswann/tswann.github.com/source/_posts/2013-12-03-azure-and-visual-studio-2013.markdown

 comments: true
 categories: [Azure, Visual Studio 2013]
 ---
-Yesterday I had the pleasure of attending a Microsoft event down in the impressive [Helix](http://thehelix.ie/) theatre at Dublin City University.
+On Monday I had the pleasure of attending a Microsoft event down in the impressive [Helix](http://thehelix.ie/) theatre at Dublin City University.

 This featured Scott Guthrie on Azure accompanied by a variety of other guest speakers covering topics such as Visual Studio 2013, F# and Xamarin.
 Lots of interesting stuff and really well attended.